Skip to main content

 Below, we discuss various technical topics related to obtaining semantic tags:

-For full API reference, see the reference pages.
+For full API reference, see the NLP API reference pages.
 Note that the exact output depends on your account plan and configuration.

 To use the API, you'll need a valid API key with the appropriate permissions.
 If you don't have one, please contact us here.